Skip to content

 • Withstands moderate snow load and wind

-• Lasts 2 to 4 seasons before replacement needed
+• Lasts 2 to 4 seasons before replacement

 • Used by commercial greenhouses, market farmers, and intermediate hobby growers